Why agent platforms care

 - Agent A discovers GeoClear over MCP, calls

-verify_address(or any signed-verdict tool), retains the signed response. - Agent A packages receipt + retained evidence + verification material + agent-context (its own ID, decision token, consent hash) into an Evidence Bundle, using our public verifier on the agent host (see developer docs), or the in-browser
+verify_address(or any verdict tool), retains the response. - Agent A packages the record + retained evidence + verification material + agent-context (its own ID, decision token, consent hash) into an Evidence Bundle, using our public verifier on the agent host (see developer docs), or the in-browser

 /lib/evidence-bundle.jsmodule. - Agent A passes the bundle (or its hash + a fetch URL) to the downstream consumer: another agent, a workflow orchestrator, a human reviewer.

 - If the workflow is challenged later, the consumer verifies the bundle offline.
-The receipt is tamper-evident proof that GeoClear returned exactly this verdict at exactly this time, regardless of whether agent A's logs are still intact or GeoClear is reachable.
+The record is tamper-evident evidence that GeoClear returned exactly this verdict at exactly this time, regardless of whether agent A's logs are still intact or GeoClear is reachable.

-Related: AI Agents & MCP solution overview · MCP protocol reference · Receipt Vault + Evidence Bundle on the MCP page · Receipt Vault docs.
+Related: AI Agents & MCP solution overview · MCP protocol reference · Evidence Record Vault + Evidence Bundle on the MCP page · Evidence Record Vault docs.